thatcherty/SFILS_Assign1/results/Findings/README.md

 ```
 # Count of patron types by age range
  - Findings: The most common type of patron is an Adult between 25 to 34 years with 86157 records.
  - Note: Some age ranges appear to be matched with the wrong patron type.
 It's possible one got updated but not the other, or it could have been a mistake in data entry.
-I have decided to leave it as is, since the intention of the columns is not entirely clear.
 ```SQL
 select
 	pa.patron_type as Patron_Type,